Your automation is probably working. Your exceptions aren’t.

 What This Looks Like in Practice

-In that kind of environment, a custom AI layer can make sense when it is scoped narrowly: document extraction and matching for invoices, exception flagging for review, and automated tracking for renewals or missing documentation.
+In that environment, a custom AI layer can make sense when it is scoped narrowly: document extraction and matching for invoices, exception flagging for review, and automated tracking for renewals or missing documentation.
 The lesson is not that every team needs custom AI.
 It is that custom work becomes more defensible when the volume is high, the exception handling is expensive, and the systems do not fit standard connectors well.

 A narrow exception-handling layer keeps the first build measurable: messy inputs enter, AI separates clean cases from edge cases, humans resolve the exceptions, and systems stay updated.